pribtech/node-red-contrib-biometricvision/README.md

 ## face compare

 Defines a face comparing node to [Biometric Vision][2].
 Can compare two images or store an image as a reference point.
 Images are cached for hour to minimise overhead on multi compares against single image.
+Auto resize of images to below 1 MB if image too large for Biometric call.

+Topics can be set to control

+** Cache/<identifier> ** Put image in payload into cache

+** compare/<identifier> ** Compare image payload with image associated with identifier

+** save/<identifier> ** Put image in payload into cache and persist file system

+** clearCache ** Clear the cache

+otherwise compares payload.image1 to payload.image2

 ![Compare](documentation/compare.JPG "Compare")